-Over the next three months I shall add a few isolation exercises to my routine.
+Over the next three months, I shall add a few isolation exercises to my routine.
 I will check to see if the proportion of gains in the arms is higher.
 During this programme, nearly 20% of my total gains were attributable to my arms.
-If adding close grip bench, heavy EZ-Bar curls, rope pushdowns and hammer curls takes that proportion up to 22% or more, then it is clearly beneficial.
+If adding close grip bench, heavy EZ-Bar curls, rope pushdowns and hammer curls take that proportion up to 22% or more, then it is clearly beneficial.

 My thoughts are this: If you only have limited time or you’re concerned that you might be overtraining (for instance, your workouts already last longer than an hour, and adding isolation moves will take you to 90 minutes), then leave them out.
 If you had a choice to either ditch bench press from your routine, or skull crushers, the choice should be obvious.

 The diet started off well.
 It tailed off in the middle, and the less said about the end the better!
 I was in a caloric deficit.
 However, I became more and more hungry, so gradually increased my calories.
 By the end of the recomp, I was in a calorie surplus – hence why I put on a couple of pounds, overall.
 I lost 6.2lb of fat and gained 8.4lb of muscle.
 Most of the weight gain was likely due to ice cream and chocolate over the last few weeks.
 A shame really, as the results would have looked even more impressive had I remained strict.
-More on the fundamentals of the recomp diet can be found in our body recomposition article, including the scientific research I used.

 I would classify myself as a mesomorph.
-However, due to my high fat levels, I aimed to restrict carb intake – something I would normally only suggest as a necessity for endomorphs.
+However, due to my high-fat levels, I aimed to restrict carb intake – something I would normally only suggest as a necessity for endomorphs.
 40-50% of my calories came from fats.
 In a nutshell (excuse the pun!), I ate a lot of cashew nuts and eggs.
 I found these a great source of protein and fat and branched-chain amino acids.
 Using the Fitness Savvy Protein Calculator, I calculated my protein requirements, and the rest of my calories came from carbs.
 I avoided foods such as white bread, white rice and potatoes for the first 8-9 weeks, and then as I increased my calories, I began eating more of these foods.

 I ate a surplus on workout days, and a deficit on rest days, ensuring I ate within half an hour of completing my workout.
-My post workout meal was typically one slice of seeded toast with 4 scrambled whole eggs – more than enough high quality protein to build muscle.
+My post workout meal was typically one slice of seeded toast with 4 scrambled whole eggs – more than enough high-quality protein to build muscle.

-I aimed to keep suppmenetation to a minimum.
-Research shows casein protein to be more beneficial during a recomp, so I did grab some of this instead of my usual whey supplements.
+I aimed to keep supplementation to a minimum.
+Research shows casein protein to be more beneficial during a recomp, so I did grab some of this instead of my usual whey protein powder supplements.
 My protein requirements were low (around 130 grams per day) meaning I only needed one shake each day, so I saved this to have just before bed.
 I was intermittently intermittent fasting.
 Yes, you did read that correctly!
-I fasted most of the time, and worked out in a fasted state.
+I fasted most of the time and worked out in a fasted state.
 But I was not strict with this.
 To minimise muscle catabolism I ensured I was consuming BCAAs while fasted and during my workouts.

 In conclusion, as you can see, I was able to build big arms with no isolation work.
-By sticking to heavy compounds movements – deadlifts, squats, bench presses, rows and pull-ups, eating an “adequate” diet and never missing a workout, it’s entirely possible to grow you arms with no dedicated arm workouts whatsoever.
+By sticking to heavy compounds movements – deadlifts, squats, bench presses, rows and pull-ups, eating an “adequate” diet and never missing a workout, it’s entirely possible to grow your arms with no dedicated arm workouts whatsoever.
 So make sure you check out the other articles mentioned here to find out more about the diet and workout plan, as well as the science-y stuff used to design it.